 - An ultrasound uses sound waves to show pictures of your thyroid on a monitor.

 - A thyroid scan shows how well your thyroid is working.
-You may be given a dye before the pictures are taken to help caregivers see your thyroid better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see your thyroid better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - Fine needle biopsy is a procedure used to take a sample of your thyroid gland for tests.